llamnuds/wskr/README.md

 # WSKr
 Do you manage hundreds or thousands of machines?
 Then this simple tool could be of use to you.
 Just download and run the EXE on your Windows machine.
 Scan a single machine or thousands in just a few seconds.
-It basically fronts calls to Windows PING, REG and WMIC executables, but we get the benefit of parrallelism with Go's go-routines.
+It basically fronts calls to Windows PING, REG, POWERSHELL and WMIC executables, but we get the benefit of parrallelism with Go's go-routines.

 ## FEATURES